Zenit-Linux/zlb/README.md

 ## zpm (placeholder)

-`zpm`, Zenith's own package manager, isn't finished yet.
+`zpm`, Zenit's own package manager, isn't finished yet.
 Every call in `zlbpkg/zpm.nim` shells out to a real `zpm` binary if one is found on PATH; otherwise it logs exactly what it *would* run and continues, so `zlb build` stays fully exercisable end-to-end today.
 Swapping in